 Biggest disadvantage of Live Blood Analysis in Dark Field is the fact it is based on observations and interpretations with no general scientific acceptance.
 Anybody with possibilities of self-publication has therefore the chance to voice his own interpretations.
 Thus was the situation over 50 years ago already and it will never change.
 However, practitioners doing … Continue reading Live Blood Analysis in Dark Field and its Credibility

 Enderlein’s Endobiont and Prusiner's Prion Prof. Enderlein observed blood samples with the technique of dark field microscopy, which is also called live blood analysis.
-As the name suggests, the blood cells and particles are alive and not dead like in stained samples used by hematologists Bacteria in stained sample Bacteria and Symprotits in dark field … Continue reading Prion & Endobiont in live blood
+As the name suggests, the blood cells and particles are alive and not dead like in stained samples used by hematologists Bacteria for instance, can be seen in stained samples as … Continue reading Prion & Endobiont in live blood

 To this day, the cell is regarded as the ultimate organic unit, out of which all higher organisms are built up.
 Even Haeckel believed he had found the proto-organism in the one-celled protozoans.
 When I formulated the concept Symprotit and its sub-unit Protit as the primeval unit of life in the form of a quite … Continue reading What is a chondrit?

 Acid Stress Almost every biological process in the human body depends on the acid-base balance of extracellular fluids (1).
 "Modern Western nutrition" produces a chronic subliminal metabolic acidosis (2).
 With increasing age the kidney function deteriorates.
 Therefore, the seriousness of this diet-related acidosis increases further (3,4).
 Iridology ("cotton wool" acid ring) and darkfield image (fibrin) … Continue reading ACID STRESS